 Filing Fees in Lieu of Petitions

-Candidates who are affiliated with the Democratic, Republican and Libertarian parties that are running for the offices of state senator, state representative or any county offices may file a $100 fee instead of filing a partisan nominating petition.
+Candidates who are affiliated with the Democratic & Republican parties that are running for the offices of state senator, state representative, any county office and any township office may file a $100 nonrefundable fee instead of filing a partisan nominating petition.

-Any school board candidate may file the $100 fee.
+Any school board or candidate may file a $100 nonrefundable fee.

 Persons wishing to run with no party affiliation must file qualifying petitions and may not file a fee.